raintech-oss/jovo-dew/README.md

 # Dew View Engine

-Dew simplifies the creation of voice applications by adding a view engine to your handler code.
+Dew simplifies the creation of voice and bot applications by adding a view engine to your handler code.

-## Introduction

 ## Installation